aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/services/simulation/MUNICH_TRIP_TELEMETRY_SAMPLES.md

-# Munich Trip & Telemetry Sample Payloads for Flink Processing
+# Munich Trip & Telemetry Sample Payloads for Telemetry Pipeline

 ## Overview
 Sample trip and telemetry payloads based on Munich historical data patterns for Flink processor implementation.
 These show the exact data structures your processor will receive from the simulator.